We are fully booked for the first half of the autumn term. We are taking bookings for November 2023 onwards.

 This hands-on session gives pupils lots of opportunities to generate and test their own ideas as they explore the story of Marconi and Colonel Crompton.
 Pupils will:

-Test and sort a variety electrical conductors and insulators, comparing materials used in the original 1865 transatlantic electric telegraph cable and our modern cables.
+- Test and sort a variety of electrical conductors and insulators, comparing materials used in the original 1865 transatlantic electric telegraph cable and our modern cables.

 “The children were engaged throughout and enjoyed exploring electricity and Morse code for the first time.
 We thought it was amazing and loved seeing the children experiment on their own.
 It was pitched perfectly.”